srobo/team-emails/SR2022/2022-04-02-competition-details-reminder.md

 Please keep an eye on this as we get closer to the competition, as the content may change.

+## Southampton Marathon

+On Sunday 24th April, Southampton is holding a marathon event, the route of which goes right through the university.

+When arriving on Sunday morning, please be prompt and arrive as close as possible to the doors opening.
+This not only ensures there will be parking, but that the campus won't be crowded with the general public.
+Additionally, it's possible you will only be able to approach the university from the west, due to the route closing part of University.
+The schedule is available on [our website](https://studentrobotics.org/events/sr2022/competition/).

+Due to this road closure, it will be difficult to get to the food venues.
+We strongly recommend bringing a packed lunch with you on Sunday.

 ## Robot design considerations

 At the competition, all robots undergo a safety check.
 This not only confirms that the robot satisfies our safety regulations, but also the rules.
 Of note are a particular few we often see teams forgetting until the last minute: